This is for POWH Medical Services

 Service Type

 We care for people who have a diagnosis of nervous system disorders who do not require surgical treatment.
+We have sub-speciality clinics to support patients requiring investigation for stroke, epilepsy, multiple sclerosis and neuromuscular disorders (see separate webpages).

 All our clinics require a referral prior to you to making an appointment.